Web Ad Design – Instructions

 Here are three common and popular web ad sizes and where they are usually placed on a website.

 I suggest keeping the medium rectangle away from the text as much as possible.
 It reduces readability and slows your reader.
-I feel it also makes your website look tacky—like you’ve put ad revenue over content delivery.
+It also makes your website look like you put ad revenue over content delivery.

 Google also offers an in-text ad that displays between paragraphs.
-I find these downright annoying as they significantly reduce the delivery of content.
-I’ve gotten rid of them entirely on my websites.
+I find these completely annoying as they greatly reduce the delivery of content.

 Only 7 Brand Assets were used to create these ads